thompson318/scikit-surgery-sphere-fitting/README.rst

 Citing
 ------
-If you use SciKit-Surgery-Sphere_Fitting in your research or teaching please cite it.
+If you use SciKit-Surgery-Sphere-Fitting in your research or teaching please cite it.
 Individual releases can be cited via the Zenodo tag above.
 SciKit-Surgery should be cited as:

 Thompson S, Dowrick T, Ahmad M, et al. "SciKit-Surgery: compact libraries for surgical navigation."
 International Journal of Computer Assisted Radiology and Surgery.
 2020 May.
 DOI: `10.1007/s11548-020-02180-5`_.